prepare.blog

 • Rotate supplies.
 Set calendar reminders for checks and medication renewals.

 • Train with your gear.
 Skills make equipment useful.
+A headlamp you’ve never worn is a headlamp you’ll fumble with in the dark.

 • Account for household diversity: pets, infants, older adults, and special medical needs.